manang/internet-drafts/draft-muscariello-intarea-hicn.md

 The transport manifest  is a L4 entity computed at the producer which contains the list of names of a group of data packets to convey to  the consumer. hICN cryptographic hashes of data packets are then computed instead of signatures.
-However, the manifest must be signed to guarantee a level of security equivalent to packet-wise signatures.
+The hashes are computed on immutable fields as explained above when using the IP AH.
+Moreover, the manifest must be signed to guarantee a level of security equivalent to packet-wise signatures.

 hICN is oblivious of the trust model adopted by consumers and works with